Worms?

-Worms? is a software toy written by David Maynard for the Atari 8-bit family and ported to the Commodore 64.
-Published by Electronic Arts in 1983, it was one of initial batch of releases from the company.
+Worms? is a puzzle video game written by David Maynard for Atari 8-bit computers and ported to the Commodore 64.
+It was released in 1983 as one of the first publications from Electronic Arts.
 Worms? is an interactive version of Paterson's Worms.

 Maynard later worked on the 8-bit word processor from Electronic Arts, Cut & Paste.

-On March 17, 2021, the source code to Worms? was made available under the MIT License.
+On March 17, 2021, the source code of Worms? was published with the MIT License.

 Gameplay

-The game is abstract, like Conway's Game of Life, but the player's ostensible goal is to optimally program one or more worms (each a sort of cellular automaton) to grow and survive as long as possible.
+The game is abstract, like Conway's Game of Life.
+However, the player's ostensible goal is to optimally program one or more worms (each a sort of cellular automaton) to grow and survive as long as possible.
 The game area is divided up into hexagonal cells, and the worms are programmed to move in a particular direction for each combination of filled-in and empty frame segments in their immediate vicinity.
-Over the course of a game, the player needs to give the worm less and less input, and more and more moves by the worm results in the encountering of a familiar situation for which the worm has already been trained.
+The player needs to give the worm progressively less input, and more moves by the worm results in a familiar situation for which the worm has already been trained.
 As the worms move, they generate aleatoric music.

 Development

-When David Maynard finished developing the game for his Atari 800 in the fall of 1982, it was titled Sumo Worms.
-It was written in the Forth programming language.
+David Maynard developed the game for his Atari 800 in the fig-Forth variant of the Forth programming language and using the book De Re Atari to understand the hardware.
+When he finished the game, in late 1982, it was titled Sumo Worms.
+After Epyx declined to publish it, Worms? was accepted by Electronic Arts who also hired him as one of the company's first two engineers and eleventh employee overall.